-Assam: 11-year-old Parvika from Dhemaji shines in award-winning short film ‘Puspita'
+Assam: 9-year-old Parvika from Dhemaji shines in award-winning short film ‘Puspita

 Dhemaji: In the quiet town of Jonai in North Assam’s Dhemaji district, a young girl is making waves in the world of cinema.

-Parvika Sharma, an 11-year-old sixth-grader from SFS School, Jonai, has captured hearts with her remarkable performance in the critically acclaimed short film Puspita.
+Parvika Sharma, a 9-year-old sixth-grader from SFS School, Jonai, has captured hearts with her remarkable performance in the critically acclaimed short film Puspita.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!